Thomas-trinh/eCommerce-website/README.md

 log into postgres with the command psql -h localhost -U postgres -d postgres make sure you run the migration file : node config/migrationRunner.js migrate

+Note: you will need a server to host the database.
+Otherwise, it will not shows the products page

 ## Run your app

 Once you have the environment setup, please do the following commands on terminal.